jmoggridge/ottawabeaches/README.md

 **1. Evaluate the appropriateness of a FIB predictive tool**
   - *Is there a need for the tool?*
-    - The current monitoring system assumes a 'persistence model' with FIB remaining roughly constant over the testing interval (24hr)
-       - in essence: The advisory for today is based on yesterday's information
     - Ottawa beaches frequently have high E. coli counts (10% of total beach-days 2014-2019).
+    - The current daily testing system assumes a 'persistence model' with FIB remaining roughly constant over the testing interval (24hr)
+       - in short: The advisory for today is based on yesterday's FIB.
+We don't *know* current level of risk for today.
-    - FIB can change substantially during the 24 hr lab time.
+    - but FIB could change substantially during the 24 hr lab time leading to an inaccurate advisory.
     - The main purpose of the tool is to predict events where FIB might surpass safety thresholds during testing lag-time.
     - The 'persistence model' might be complemented such a predictive tool

   - *Are beach characteristics compatible with predictive tools?*
+      - 'The beach operates under a constant range of "normal" conditions'
+        - Ottawa beaches conditions during summer are fairly stable with the exception of major precipitation events.
+Range of 'normal conditions' that do not vary greatly from year to year.
+        - River beaches are mostly impacted by rainfall causing agricultual runoff and sewage outflows.
+        - The number of dry days preceding rainfall influences the effect of rainfall ('first-flush' phenomenon).

+      - 'Exceedences of beach notification thresholds occur occasionally but are not a chronic problem'
+        - Ottawa beaches have ~10% FIB closures and ~5% rainfall closures - I think our beaches fit this description well.

+      - 'FIB densities change over relatively short periods of time (time-lag problem)'
+        - To be assessed and demonstrated
+        - I looked at the 24hr differences between all observations and plotted these for each beach location.
+        - FIB can change greatly over a 24 hr period.
+Persistence model prediction is that FIB_today = FIB_yesterday
+        - Ie. 'persistent model' predictions vs actual timeseries by shifting the E.coli abundance lines 1 day to right and take the difference.
+Plot differences in a histogram.
+        - Find number of days where persistence model provides accurate positive, false positive, accurate negative, false negative.

+     - 'Sufficent amount of historical FIB and independent variables data exists'
+       - Six years of beach data for 5 locations
+       - lots of meterological data can be linked to FIB observations.
+         -Currently I have daily data but hourly data could improve the model later.
+       - Some hydrology data: flow and level; for both rivers.
+       - no data on beach use/ number of bathers?
+       - might be able to find useful data about river turbity and chemistry: pH, solutes, etc. ?

 **2. - Identify variables and collect data**
+    - As noted above, 6 years of historical and daily testing for the future.
+    - Identify variables of interest for modelling
+      - Rainfall - weighted trailing sum (48 hr or 72 hr)
+      - Dry days before rainfall
+      - Temperature
+      - time of year
+      - last FIB count
+      - location

-  -3. - Perform Exploratory Data Analysis
+ **3. - Perform Exploratory Data Analysis**
+   - For historical data 2014-2019, this is mostly finished and presented in the dashboard already.
+   - I did not want to clutter the dashboard too much, so have not added uninteresting plots.
+   -

-  -4. - Develop and test a predictive model
+ **4. - Develop and test a predictive model**

-  -5. - Integrate Predictive Tool into beach monitoring/notification program
+ **5. - Integrate Predictive Tool into beach monitoring/notification program**
+   - This will depend on whether the tool is shown to be accurate first.
+Then it will depend on collaboration with the city and obtaining funding to implement the model for public advisories.

-  -6. - Evaluate predictive tool over time
+ **6. - Evaluate predictive tool over time**
+   - New beach seasons should provide further training data and make predictions more accurate over time.
+   - the model can be refined as new variables of interest are tested and incorporated into the model (eg. wildlife migrations)

 My work so far: